KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-08-26-sanitizing-user-input.md

 ## Sanitizing User Input

 Now we know that we shouldn't just allow the user to enter arbitrary content.
-So we face a decision: what should we do with user HTML?
+So we face a decision: what should we do with user-entered HTML content?
 We basically have five options:

 - **Disallow** content so you show an error if the user tries to submit bad content.